NesquikPlus/opengl_collision/README.md

 ./main

-More spheres can be added, initial velocities can be changed from main.cpp.
+More spheres can be added, initial positions, velocities and masses of the spheres can be altered from main.cpp.

 Demo: